timm/noml/src/noml.md

 ### For this code
 - The raw source files are in markdown, where type annotations are allowed for function arguments and return types.
-In those annocations "?" denotes "optional argument" A tiny pre-processor[^md2lua] generates Lua source code by stripping out the annotations.
+In those annotations "?" denotes "optional argument" A tiny pre-processor[^md2lua] generates Lua source code by stripping out the annotations.
 - There are some specific local types: